The Quantified Mechanical Air Journey

 - Turn on a bathroom fan via a smart switch during high VOC or Humidity events

-- Add an event to your calendar during an IAQ event to keep a log of when your CAM readings crossed a certain thresholds
+- Add an event to your calendar during an IAQ event to keep a log of when your Monitor readings crossed a certain thresholds

 - Export IAQ events to a Google Sheet

 - Make your smart lights change color based on IAQ events

 To get started, head over to IFTTT, sign up for an account, and create an applet that uses the HAVEN IAQ as the trigger for the "If This" step.

 If you would like to discuss IFTTT automations with other users and professionals, head over to the HAVEN IAQ Community to continue the discussion.